aws-samples/eks-workshop-v2/website/docs/automation/gitops/argocd/deploy_application.md

 ![argocd-ui-outofsync-apps.png](assets/argocd-ui-outofsync-apps.png)

-It will take Argo CD some time to notice the changes in AWS CodeCommit and reconcile.
+It will take Argo CD some time to notice the changes in the Git repository and reconcile.
 You can use the Argo CD UI to `Refresh` and `Sync` for our new `apps` kustomization to appear.

 Now, we're going to `Sync` the application.
 This will deploy the application to the cluster and bring it to the desired state.